maiertech/coding-blog/content/notes/vscode/containers.md

 1. Install the
    [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
    extension, with which you can open a locally cloned repo inside a container or clone a repo into a local container.
+This extension is able to use your local SSH key and `.gitconfig` to authenticate to GitHub.

 ### Connect to Codespaces container from local VS Code